RaviTambade/linux/permissions.md

 Rights can be assigned to read a file, to write a file, and to execute a file (i.e., run the file as a program).</p>

+### What do Linux file permissions actually do?
+I've talked about how to view file permissions, who they apply to, and how to read what permissions are enabled or disabled.
+But what do these permissions actually do in practice?

+- <b>Read (r)</b>
+Read permission is used to access the file's contents.
+You can use a tool like cat or less on the file to display the file contents.
+You could also use a text editor like Vi or view on the file to display the contents of the file.
+Read permission is required to make copies of a file, because you need to access the file's contents to make a duplicate of it.

+- <b>Write (w)</b>
+Write permission allows you to modify or change the contents of a file.
+Write permission also allows you to use the redirect or append operators in the shell (> or >>) to change the contents of a file.
+Without write permission, changes to the file's contents are not permitted.

+- <b>Execute (x)</b>
+Execute permission allows you to execute the contents of a file.
+Typically, executables would be things like commands or compiled binary applications.
+However, execute permission also allows someone to run Bash shell scripts, Python programs, and a variety of interpreted languages.

 <p>To see the permission settings for a file, we can use the <code
 class="user">ls</code> command.
 As an example, we will look at the <code class="user">bash</code> program which is located in the <code>/bin</code>